electron/electron/docs/api/app.md

 * `event` Event
 * `path` String

 Emitted when user wants to open a file with the application, it usually happens when the application is already opened and then OS wants to reuse the application to open file.
+But it is also emitted when a file is dropped onto the dock and the application is not yet running.
+Make sure to liste to open-file very early in your application startup to handle this case (even before the ready event is emitted).

 You should call `event.preventDefault()` if you want to handle this event.